21 May How to Make Chair or Bar Stool Cushions

 Selecting and Preparing Your Fabric

-As you shop for fabric, consider the amount of use the chair or bar stool will get.
+Okay, let’s get back to your project.
+It’s time to get your fabric.
+As you shop, consider the amount of use the chair or bar stool will get.
 You may want a washable or easy to clean fabric.
 You could also Scotchgard (affiliate link) the fabric to protect it further.
 For added interest, you might want to contrast the fabric of your ties to your cushion.

 Materials and Sewing Supplies

 Cutting Board (or a safe surface to cut fabric on)